pal1000/mesa-dist-win/readme.md

 ### OpenCL drivers, compilers and backends
 Due to their commmon build dependency on libclc they are not available in MinGW package.
 - Microsoft OpenCL compiler.
 File name: `clon12compiler.dll`.
 This component introduced in 21.0.0 is finally provided by mesa-dist-win since 21.3.0 release.
 ClonD3D12 driver depends on it.
+- Gallium pipe loader(s).
+File name: `pipe_swrast.dll`.
+There is one for every gallium driver supported by clover driver.
+For now clover can only work with llvmpipe (swrast) on Windows. clover depends on every pipe loader available.
+- clover OpenCL ICD driver and standalone runtime.
+File names: `MesaOpenCL.dll` and `OpenCL.dll`.
+While deployed, the runtime hides all other OpenCL ICDs present on the system and only let programs use Mesa3D clover as the only OpenCL driver.
+The runtime can be deployed via copy-paste so a per app deployment update to cover it is planned.
+The ICD deployment is done through [registration](https://github.com/KhronosGroup/OpenCL-ICD-Loader/blob/master/README.md#test-setup) with [system OpenCL runtime](https://github.com/KhronosGroup/OpenCL-ICD-Loader/blob/master/README.md#table-of-debug-environment-variables) (e.g. `opencl.dll` from `Windows\system32`).
 ### Direct3D drivers, libraries and tools
 - D3D10 software renderer is available in MSVC package since 21.2.0.
 File name: `d3d10sw.dll`.
 This is a drop in replacement for Microsoft WARP and unfortunately there is no clean way of [deploying](https://gitlab.freedesktop.org/mesa/mesa/-/blob/main/src/gallium/targets/d3d10sw/README.md) it.
 - SPIR-V to DXIL tool and library are only available in MSVC package since 21.0.0.
 File names: `spirv_to_dxil.dll` and `spirv2dxil.exe`.